Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Experiments

+\textbf{Network Gain (Table \ref{tab:graph-gain} and Lemma \ref{lem:regular}). } We empirically demonstrate the network gain results for random $d$-regular graphs (Lemma \ref{lem:regular}).
+To calculate the network gain, we replace the $TSC(G, \pmb{v}, k, \epsilon)$ in network gain (Equation \ref{eq:NetG}) by its upper bound $\sum_{i=1}^n m_i^* + nk + n$.
+This allows us to calculate a lower bound of the network gain, which aligns with the trend of lower bound in Lemma \ref{lem:regular}.
+We set $k = 5$ and $\epsilon = 0.01$, making $\frac{k}{\epsilon} = 500$.
+Additionally, we set $\alpha = 1$ and consider degree ranging from $2$ to $10$.
+We choose different number of nodes $n$ such that degree $d \le \sqrt{n}$, which implies a $d^2$ gain in theory (4$^{th}$ row of Table \ref{tab:graph-gain} and Lemma \ref{lem:regular}).
+The empirical result, shown in Figure \ref{fig: RR_Gain}, exactly confirms the gain is $\Theta(d^2)$ in our setup.
+Moreover, we also found that when degree $d = 11$, the gain becomes infinity.
+This is because $\frac{k}{d^2\epsilon} = \frac{500}{121} < k = 5$.
+According to the 4$^{th}$ row of Table \ref{tab:graph-gain} (Lemma \ref{lem:regular}), in this scenario, it is sufficient for each node to have $k$ samples, resulting in an infinite network gain.

-\textbf{Impact of influence factors.} Informally, we observe that when $\alpha$ is relatively small, the sample assignment tends to be independent of $n$ but if $\alpha$ is large, when $n$ gets larger, fewer samples tend to be assigned to nodes with the same degree.
-Another observation is that the performance of bounds in \pref{thm: general tight bound} tends to become worse when the influence factors get larger.
-These results are presented detailedly in \pref{app:more_experiments}.
+\textbf{Impact of influence factors.} When $\alpha$ is small, sample assignment is mostly independent of $n$; however, for large $\alpha$, increasing $n$ leads to fewer samples for nodes of the same degree.
+Additionally, the bounds in Theorem \ref{thm: general tight bound} get worse as influence factors increase.
+See \cite{liu2023sample} for details.